Elisabetta Cocciaretto: 2022: WTA 125 title, Wimbledon, US Open & top 100 debuts

-2023: Maiden WTA Tour title, Italian number one
+2023: Maiden WTA title, top 30, Italian No. 1

 In January, Cocciaretto reached her first WTA Tour final at the Hobart International, defeating third seed Alizé Cornet, Jasmine Paolini, sixth seed Bernarda Pera and Sofia Kenin, but ultimately losing to qualifier Lauren Davis.
 As a result, she reached the top 50 on 16 January 2023 at world No. 48, becoming the Italian No. 2 female player in the WTA rankings.
 The following month, she reached quarterfinals at the Mérida Open, defeating Viktorija Golubic and Wang Xinyu, before losing to fourth seed Kateřina Siniaková.
 The following week at the Monterrey Open, she reached back-to-back quarterfinals, defeating Marina Bassols Ribera and Tatjana Maria.
 Her run was ended by fourth seed Elise Mertens.

 In April, she won her second WTA 125 title as the top seed in San Luis Potosí, defeating Marcela Zacarías, Nadia Podoroska, Tamara Zidanšek, Elina Avanesyan and seventh seed Sara Errani.

 At the French Open, Cocciaretto defeated 10th seed Petra Kvitová and qualifier Simona Waltert before losing to Bernarda Pera in the third round.
 As a result, she reached a career-high ranking of No. 41 on 12 June 2023, and became the No. 1 women's singles player in Italy.
 At Wimbledon, she again reached the third round at a major, defeating Camila Osorio and Rebeka Masarova, before falling to fourth seed Jessica Pegula.

 Seeded second at the Ladies Open Lausanne, Cocciaretto won her maiden tour title, defeating wildcard entrant Céline Naef, Julia Riera, eighth seed Elina Avanesyan, Anna Bondár and Clara Burel.